Fine Origin Chocolate

 Madagascar has built a reputation for growing fine cocoa beans that produce delicious chocolate.
 We work with a 67% criollo & trinitario bean dark chocolate with hints of red berry fruits, liquorice & coffee as our house dark chocolate for many of our dark chocolate creations, and also for baking cakes & chocolate chip scones for our cafés.

-We are also now working with Chocolaterie Robert, a Madagascan chocolate company established in 1940 making all their chocolate from bean to bar on the island.
-Bursting with red berry fruit notes, gentle acidity and a wonderfully smooth mouthfeel, we work with their 64% dark chocolate for ganaches, the 70% is used to make all our hot chocolates in our cafes in Swanage & Winchester and we sell their gorgeous 50% milk chocolate bar (yes you did read that correctly!), 65% & 100% dark chocolate bars in our shops.
+We are also now working with Chocolaterie Robert, a Madagascan chocolate company established in 1940 making all their chocolate from tree to bar on the island.
+Bursting with red berry fruit notes, gentle acidity and a wonderfully smooth mouthfeel, we work with their 64% dark chocolate (sold as "Chocolat Madagascar") for ganaches, the 70% is used to make all our hot chocolates in our cafes in Swanage & Winchester and we sell their gorgeous 50% milk chocolate bar (yes you did read that correctly!), 65% & 100% dark chocolate bars in our shops & online.
+Click here to see our range of Chocolat Madagascar bars available to order online.

 We are also huge fans of Venezuelan chocolate and over the years have worked with ethically sourced carenero superior bean origin chocolate made from cocoa bean to couverture chocolate in Venezuela by El Rey, an independent company who pay above-market prices for their cocoa beans from the Aprocao co-operative.
 Supply from El Rey has been tricky in recent years, but we have been able to source another delicious milk chocolate from Venezuela as our house milk chocolate that is also very high in cocoa solids at 43% (& therefore relatively low in sugar).